Get Our Weekly Ceramics Newsletter

 Our journey through the diverse landscape of ceramic artist residencies in Australia and New Zealand has unveiled a tapestry of opportunities that promise to enrich your creative pursuits.
 With nine distinctive residencies that beckon with the allure of world-class clay facilities and the promise of moments of solitude in uniquely inspiring environments, you are bound to find a program that fits your working style, and that can push your practice forward.

 And if we’ve piqued your curiosity about residencies and you’d like to explore more opportunities around the world, be sure to check out our ever-growing Residency Directory, or read Part 1 of this series, “10 Ceramic Residencies in North America.”
-In our next addition, we’ll explore some of the fantastic residencies opportunities in Europe and the UK!
+In our next addition, we’ll explore some of the fantastic residencies opportunities in Europe!

 Responses